horriblename/hyprgrass/README.md

 ninja -C build
 ```

+On the `meson setup` step you can pass these options:
+- `-Dhyprgrass-pulse=true` to enable building hyprgrass-pulse

 ### Install via nix

 Flakes are highly recommended (because I don't know how to do anything without them)